vautheman/coffeecraft/README.md

 ![](https://camo.githubusercontent.com/ab9419ca3d94e21017ffcff07e70f3b0a9d5f9d6d9a20b66bb247d04d5da5597/68747470733a2f2f692e696d6775722e636f6d2f73694362565a712e706e67)

 Patreon is a great option to contribute with a monthly payment.
-Your support will be credited at the top of the Project Page and you will be granted access to an exclusive chatroom on the Create Discord for hanging out with fellow enthusiastic Create patrons, as well as the team.
+Your support will be credited at the top of the Project Page and you will be granted access to an exclusive chatroom on the coffeecraft Discord for hanging out with fellow enthusiastic coffeecraft patrons, as well as the team.

 ***